0keeper1/nanotest/README.md

 # NaNotest

-NaNotest is minimalistic testing library for C, focused to be lightweight and simple.
+NaNotest is minimalistic unit testing framework for C, focused to be lightweight and simple.

 # Examples